Beatrice Shilling: Motorsport

-After the Second World War Beatrice and husband George turned to racing cars, which were tuned and modified extensively in their home workshop - starting off their exploits with a much-lightened 1934 Lagonda Rapier registered KG 5363.
+After the Second World War Beatrice and husband George turned to racing cars, which were tuned and modified extensively in their home workshop – starting off their exploits with a much-lightened 1934 Lagonda Rapier registered KG 5363.
 Between 1959 and 1962 they raced an Austin-Healey Sebring Sprite 888 HPA, most frequently at Goodwood Members' Meetings, scoring a number of third places and even one race win.

 Beatrice's and George's driving ambitions became more serious with the 1961 acquisition of an Elva 200 Formula Junior single-seater, but there were accidents for both of them, and the Elva was converted into a Mk VI sports car.

-In 1967 Shilling was brought in to help Dan Gurney solve overheating problems with his Eagle Mk1 Formula 1 racing car.
+In 1967 Shilling was brought in to help US Formula 1 driver and team owner Dan Gurney solve an overheating problem with his Eagle Mk1 F1 racing car.

 Recognition and discrimination

 Shilling was awarded an honour as an Officer of the Order of the British Empire by King George VI in 1949.

 In 1956, Shilling joined the Institution of Mechanical Engineers under her married name of Naylor, and was elected as an Associate Member, enabling her to use the letters CEng (for Chartered Engineer) after her name.
 In her application she outlined her contribution to the R.A.E. restrictor.

 Shilling held an honorary doctorate from the University of Surrey awarded in 1969.
 She was a member of the Women's Engineering Society, which she joined as a teenager.

 Shilling encountered various forms of discrimination throughout her career, including an RAE chief engineer who did not allow women to enter the building, a law prohibiting women from working at night, and a ban on women entering the RAE Senior Mess (club and dining hall).
-In a 2011 review of her biography, reviewer Graham White commented on her appearance as "in fact she looked pretty awful" and "she looked like a frumpy old British housewife".
+In a 2011 review of her biography, reviewer Graham White noted that while sexism undoubtedly did hold a large influence over her frustrations, he agreed with a previous author's assertion that her not conforming to professional dress standards that would be expected of a white collar professional in Britain at this time likely did hurt her chances of advancement as "in fact she looked pretty awful" and "she looked like a frumpy old British housewife".
+The nickname 'Tilly' was never used to her face and referred slightingly to her utilitarian appearance.

 Personal life

-Shilling married George Naylor in September 1938.
-He also worked at the RAE.
-According to anecdote, she refused to marry him until he also had been awarded the Brooklands Gold Star for lapping the circuit at over 100 mph.
-During the Second World War, he was a bomber pilot with No. 625 Squadron RAF, reached the rank of Flight Lieutenant and was awarded the Distinguished Flying Cross (DFC).
-He volunteered for an extra tour of bombing missions, over and above what was expected of him.
+Shilling married George Naylor, who also worked at the RAE, in September 1938.
+According to anecdote, she declined to marry him until he also had been awarded the Brooklands Gold Star for lapping the circuit on a motorcycle at over 100 mph.
+During the Second World War he was a bomber pilot with No. 625 Squadron RAF, and was awarded the Distinguished Flying Cross (DFC).
+He volunteered for an extra tour of bombing missions beyond what was expected of him.
 He suffered tinnitus and other health problems in later life as a result of his wartime activities.